-Lab: Next week, we will debut your half-sheets and your devices.
+Next Tuesday: Next week, we will debut your half-sheets and your devices.
 Please bring 6 copies of your half sheet (so three pages) where one of the copies has the key and the exercise side-by-side.
-We will also spend some time in lab peer editing your wikis (hence the hard deadline).

 Take-home: There is a take-home-learning-opportunity over eighth weekend.

 Lab: Your lab assignment is due on Tuesday.
-The maps are in the back of the classroom.
+The maps are in the back of the classroom (or the side).

 Wiki: the assignment this week is about plate history.
 The next assignment will be your choice, so start thinking about possible topics to pitch to me on Thursday in class.